CESTA-centre/ets-wms13-dgiwg-2021/src/site/markdown/index.md

 # DGIWG – Web Map Service 1.3 Profile Conformance Test Suite
+# STANAG 6523 Ed.1 revision WMS Harmonized profile

 ## Scope

-This executable test suite (ETS) verifies the conformance of the implementation under test (IUT) with respect to DGIWG – Web Map Service 1.3 Profile, [DGIWG-112](https://portal.dgiwg.org/files/?artifact_id=11514).
+This executable test suite (ETS) verifies the conformance of the implementation under test (IUT) with respect to harmonized DGIWG – Web Map Service 1.3 Profile from STANAG 6523 Ed.1 revision.
 Conformance testing is a kind of "black box" testing that examines the externally visible characteristics or behaviors of the IUT while disregarding any implementation details.

 ## What is tested

-  - All requirements described in "DGIWG – Web Map Service 1.3 Profile".
+  - All requirements described in Harmonized DGIWG – Web Map Service 1.3 Profile, STANAG 6523 Ed.1 revision.

 ## What is not tested

-  - All recommendations described in "DGIWG – Web Map Service 1.3 Profile".
+  - WMS 1.3 Standard.
+As the DGIWG profile complements the WMS standard, the [WMS 1.3](https://portal.ogc.org/files/?artifact_id=14416) test suite must first be run to check the conformity of the service (can be found on [GitHub](https://github.com/opengeospatial/ets-wms13)).

 ## Test requirements